 Sec.
 23001(f)(4)(A).
-Requires states' child care plans to certify that within 3 years of receiving funds, payment rates for child care assistance will be sufficient to meet the cost of child care based on an approved cost estimation model or cost study and correspond to differences in quality based on the state's tiered system for measuring quality.
+Requires states' child care plans to certify that within 3 years of receiving funds, payment rates for child care assistance will be sufficient to meet the cost of child care (including fixed costs) and set (with pay being paid) based on an approved cost estimation model or cost study and correspond to differences in quality based on the state's tiered system for measuring quality.